 In conclusion, the dish was originally a fruit salad, named in relation to the hot pepper used in its seasoning (piquín could refer to picante=spicy hot, or a diminutive form of pico=beak; and this pepper, when dried, does look a little like a bird’s beak); later on, the name was popularized for the fresh salsa (salsa mexicana), first in the Southwestern region of the United States, and more recently, in the rest of that and other countries, including Canada.
 Since both dishes are a mix of chopped produce, and could have similar colour patterns, I imagine some people probably commented on how the salsa looked like “Pico de gallo”, and the name just stuck.
 My sister lives in Mexico, and she told me that, some ten years ago or so, restaurants started listing the salsa as “Pico de gallo” on their menus.
 That is a beautiful example of how colloquialisms are created, and languages are enriched as they evolve, to stay vibrant and alive, so I will honour this process, acknowledging that “Pico de gallo” is both a fresh salsa – also known as “Salsa mexicana” – and a Mexican Fruit Salad.
 Now, I am ready to prepare my fruit salad:

 I went to the supermarket and also to a couple of international food stores.
-I chose cucumber, mango, papaya and cantaloupe, to go with the mini watermelon I still had at home.
-I could not find the dry piquín peppers, but one of the stores carried Tajín™ Classic.
+I chose cucumber, mango, papaya and cantaloupe, to go with a mini watermelon I had at home.
+I could not find the dry piquín peppers, but one of the stores carried the prepared seasoning, Tajín™ Classic, which is my personal favourite.
 If neither the peppers nor the prepared seasonings can be found, another ground dry hot pepper such as cayenne may be used.
 Chili powder is another possibility, but as a last resort though, because it is a blend of spices and several peppers, so the colour, particle size and flavour will certainly be different (see photo).

 I am sure I don’t need to include photos of individual fruits, except maybe the mango; there are many varieties, which fall mainly into two categories: the red and round, with a flat pit (e.g, Petakon, Haden); and the yellow, which are smaller and more elongated than the red (e.g, Manila, Ataulfo).
 The red varieties are easier to slice, and have less fiber in their flesh, so that is the one I got for my salad.
 I followed the instructions on my recipe card; I sprinkled lime juice and Tajín™, and did not need to add any salt, for my taste.